sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 circuit.
 (If it did, that third hop would realize that some client using guard A was also using guard B.)

-> XXXX Is this threat real?
+> Future work: Is this threat real?
 It seems to me that knowing one or two
-> guards at a time in this way is not a big deal, though knowing the
+> guards at a time in this way is not a big deal, though knowing the whole
-> whole set would sure be bad.
+> set would sure be bad.
+However, we shouldn't optimize this kind of
+> defense away until we know that it's actually needless.

 If a client's network connection or choice of entry nodes is heavily restricted, the client MAY request more than one guard at a time, but if